MrParosk/online_courses/kubernetes/notes.md

 - For autoscaling, only need to define the request field (not limit).
 - Note that not every application can be replicated, it depends on how we design the software.
 For example, stateless application are easy to replicate.
 - Stateless: the application doesn't contain any information it needs to share with other applications.
-- In genertal, databases are hard to replicate.
+- In general, databases are hard to replicate.
-- Kubernetes is conservative when scaling down; the scale down process starts when the metric is below the target for serveral minutes.
+- Kubernetes is conservative when scaling down; the scale down process starts when the metric is below the target for several minutes.

 <img src="./images/autoscaling.png" width="500"/>